Cloud-Foundations/Dominator/cmd/vm-control/README.md

 ]
 ```
 Note that the default `BytesPerInode` varies depending on file-system size.
+If `RootGroupId` and `RootUserId` are left at the default values of zero, if
+the image contains mount points, the IDs are taken from those inodes.

 ## VM Placement Command
 An optional local command to be used when making VM placement decisions (when